ZQ-786701231/LAMP/README.md

-# LAMP
-How to install LAMP on CentOS6
+# How to install LAMP on CentOS6

 # Step One—Install Apache:
 yum install httpd